ronnyml/snowplow-wiki/technical-documentation/1-trackers/java-tracker/Java-Tracker.md

 All Snowplow java-tracker files are part of the `com.snowplow.javaplow` package.
 Before you can work with them you must `import` them as follows:

-    import com.snowplow.javaplow.*;

-To instantiate a tracker in your code (can be global or local to the process being tracked) simply instantiate the `Tracker` interface with one of the following:

-    TrackerC(String collector_URI, String namespace)

-    TrackerC(String collector_uri, String namespace, String app_id, String context_vendor, boolean base64_encode, boolean enable_contracts)

-e.g.

-    Tracker t1 = new TrackerC("d3rkrsqld9gmqf.cloudfront.net", "Snowplow Java Tracker Test", "testing_app", "com.snowplow", true, true);

-There are more options you can configure, which will be documented soon.

-    t1.setUserID("Kevin Gleason");
-    t1.setLanguage("eng");
-    t1.setPlatform("cnsl");
-    t1.setScreenResolution(1260, 1080);
     t1.track();

 ----